fncbook/fnc/book/ivp/adaptive.md

 ```
 ````

-Our implementation of an embedded second/third order (RK23) code is given in {ref}`function-rk23`.
+Our implementation of an embedded second/third order (RK23) code is given in {numref}`Function {number}<function-rk23>`.
 It has a few details that are worth explaining.

 First, as in {eq}`absreltolerance`, we use a combination of absolute and relative tolerances to judge the acceptability of a solution value.
 Second, we have a check whether $t_i+h$ equals $t_i$, which looks odd.
 This check is purely about roundoff error, because $h$ can become so small that it no longer changes the floating point value of $t_i$.
 When this happens, it's often a sign that the underlying exact solution has a singularity near $t=t_i$.
 Third, some adjustments are made to the step size prediction factor $q$.
 We use a smaller value than {eq}`adaptRKlocal`, to be conservative about the many assumptions that were made to derive it.
 We also prevent a huge jump in the step size for the same reason.
 And, we make sure that our final step doesn't take us past the requested end of the domain.